the-via/website/docs/specification.md

 }
 ```

-The `matrix` property defines how many rows and columns the pcb switch matrix uses.
+The `matrix` property defines how many rows and columns the PCB's switch matrix uses.
+This must match the `MATRIX_ROWS` and `MATRIX_COLS` symbols in the QMK firmware.

 ## Layouts